-The gross profit margin for hubbing services decreased from 26.5% for the year ended 31 December 2019 to approximately 19.5% for the year ended 31 December 2020 mainly due to disruptions and port closures in the global and local trade economy.
-Subcontractors had to be engaged in the port to store cargoes that have been affected by port closures, hence increasing costs.
+The gross profit margin for hubbing services decreased from 19.5% for the year ended 31 December 2020 to approximately 19.1% for the year ended 31 December 2021 mainly due to disruptions and port closures in the global and local trade economy.
+Subcontractors had to be engaged to store containers for extended days due to the vessel delays hence increasing cost.